openssl/openssl/doc/designs/quic-design/quic-api-ssl-funcs.md

 - †9: QUIC always uses AES-128-GCM initially.
 We need to determine when and what ciphers we report as being in use.
 - †10: Not supporting async for now.
+- †11: Since these functions only configure cipher suite lists used for TLSv1.2, which is never used for QUIC, they do not require changes, and we can allow applications to configure these lists freely, as they will be ignored.

 | API Item | Cat. | Sema. | Appl. | Impl.
 Req. | Status |
 |----------|----------|-----------|---------------|----------------|--------|